-A diet is rich in plant-derived sulforaphane, which activates the Nrf2 signalling pathway.
-The transcription factor Nrf2 is involved in the transcription of genes involved in autophagy including LC 3, ATG 5, and ATG 7 in hepatocytes [61].
-A diet rich in quercetin suppresses the progression of atherosclerosis by enhancing autophagy activity in the foam cells of RAW 264.7 macrophages [62], preventing excessive lipid droplets accumulation in the nonalcoholic fatty liver via the IRE1a/ XBP1s pathway (see Figure 4) [10].
+Conversely, dietary sulforaphane, which activates the Nrf2 signaling pathway, promotes autophagy gene transcription (LC3, ATG5, and ATG7) in hepatocytes [61].
+A diet rich in quercetin progression suppresses the atherosclerosis by enhancing autophagy activity in the foam cells of RAW 264.7 macrophages [62], preventing excessive lipid droplet accumulation in nonalcoholic fatty liver via the IRE1a/ XBP1s pathway (see Figure 4) [10].
+Thus, while a high-fat, high-fructose diet disrupts autophagy through DNMT1, contributing to NAFLD, sulforaphane and quercetin enhance autophagy via Nrf2 and IRE1α/XBP1s, respectively.

-From the above evidence, it is shown that a diet rich in fat and fructose disrupts autophagy in hepatocytes through DNMT1 leading to NAFLD disease.
-Diets rich in sulforaphane and quercetin contribute to the enhancement of autophagy through the Nrf2 and IRE1a/ XBP1s pathways.

-Tuberculosis (Mycobacterium tuberculosis) is a common host-borne bacterium worldwide with nearly 10 million new cases and 1.2 million deaths each year.
-Patients will develop symptoms including a persistent cough and can spread the disease through airborne particles containing Tuberculosis [63].
+Mycobacterium tuberculosis, causative agent of tubeculosis, causes 10 million new cases and 1.2 million deaths year.
+Patients will develop symptoms including a persistent cough and can spread the disease through airborne particles containing tuberculosis [63].
 Tuberculosis has been reported to increase its ability to survive and spread to the host through epigenetic and hibernating mechanisms [63, 64].

-In epigenetic mechanism. an Mycobacterium tuberculosis inhibits and disrupts autophagy by enhancing the activity of G9a, EZH2, and HDAC3 enzymes.
-G9a participates in the methylation of the histone tail H3K9 (H3K9 me2/3) and EZH2 participates in the methylation of the histone tail H3K27 (H3K27 me3), while reducing acetylation in the histone tails H3K9 (H3K9 ac) and H3K27 (H3K27 ac) by HDAC3.
+In an epigenetic mechanism, Mycobacterium tuberculosis inhibits and disrupts autophagy by enhancing the activity of G9a, EZH2, and HDAC3 enzymes.
+G9a and EZH2 mediate respectively methylation of the histone tail H3K9 (H3K9 me2/3) and H3K27 (H3K27 me3), and they reduce the acetylation in the histone tails H3K9 (H3K9 ac) and H3K27 (H3K27 ac) by HDAC3.
 These processes lead to chromatin closure, transcriptional inhibition, and reduced expression of ATG 5 and ATG 7 genes involved in autophagy in RAW 264.7 macrophages (see Figure 5) [64].

-Under favourable environmental conditions, with adequate nutrients, glucose participates in glycolysis and the TCA cycle leading to the breakdown of glucose into ATP, providing energy for the life of Tuberculosis [63].
+Under favorable environmental conditions, with adequate nutrients, glucose participates in glycolysis and the TCA cycle leading to the breakdown of glucose into ATP, providing energy for the life of M. tuberculosis [63].

-Under nutrient-deficient conditions, the enzyme Isocitrate lyase plays an important role in converting isocitrate to glyoxylate of the glyoxylate cycle, which plays an important role in lipid anabolism via the gluconeogenesis pathway.
+Under nutrient-deficient conditions, the isocitrate lyase converts isocitrate to glyoxylate in the glyoxylate cycle, facilitating lipid anabolism via the gluconeogenesis pathway.
 Here lipid acts as an energy source for hibernation.
-Due to the flexibility in the process of adjusting metabolic pathways from favourable to harsh environments.
-Tuberculosis can resist agents from antibiotics (antibiotic resistance) leading to easy transmission to a human host and increasing the chance of survival, so takes a long time to treat and is easy to re-infect [63].
-An important finding was that Isocitrate lyase inhibition by quercetin bound to the N-terminus resulted in the inhibition of Tuberculosis bacteria growth concentrations of at 3.57 μM(IC50) [65].
+M. tuberculosis's metabolic adaptability enables antibiotic resistance, facilitating transmission and survival within hosts, resulting in lengthy treatment and high reinfection rates [63].
+An important finding was that isocitrate lyase inhibition by quercetin bound to the N-terminus resulted in the inhibition of Tuberculosis bacteria growth at concentrations of 3.57 μ M(IC50) [65].